 There is an expression in English – “The early bird catches the worm”.
 Early birds are persons who start their actions much early than most others.
 There are advantages for early birds in all folks of life, and the same is true with regard to UPSC Civil Services Exam (IAS exam) too.
-This article is for those early birds who have enough time, say, at-least 1 year for a long term preparation before next IAS preliminary exam.
+This article is for those early birds who have enough time, say, at least 1 year for a long term preparation before the next IAS preliminary exam.

 Start early to save precious youth-years!

-Considering the vast UPSC syllabus and limited time available at later stages of Civil Services Exam, it is generally a good idea to start early.
+Considering the vast UPSC syllabus and limited time available at later stages of the Civil Services Exam, it is generally a good idea to start early.
 That doesn’t mean that if a school student aspires to become an IAS officer he should start with heavy-weight UPSC books right from Standard 4!

 But, an approach in tune with UPSC requirements will definitely help.
 A long term approach might help to save precious youth-years of many candidates as they will be better oriented and equipped when they actually wet their feet in UPSC waters.

 But that doesn’t mean that those who start late can’t clear IAS exam!

 The post does not intend to say that those who start late can’t clear this exam.
 Of course, anybody, senior or junior, who has the will, quality and perseverance can clear IAS exam.
 There is absolutely no doubt in that.
 What this article intends to say is that there is an advantage for those who start early with proper orientation, provided they keep the same vigor till the end.
 This post provides guidance for early starters; it might help experienced candidates as well to gain a better insight about the exam requirements.

 How much time is needed for IAS preparation?